 Carlton Shepherd

-I am a Lecturer (~Assistant Professor) in Computer Science at Newcastle University, United Kingdom, based within the.
-Prior to this, I was a Senior Research Scientist at the Information Security Group (ISG) at Royal Holloway, University of London.
+I am an Assistant Professor in Computer Science at Durham University, United Kingdom.
+Before this role, I was a Lecturer in Computer Science at Newcastle University and a Senior Research Fellow at the Information Security Group (ISG) at Royal Holloway, University of London.

 If you are interested in pursuing a project, Ph.D. etc. on the above topics, then please reach out at carlton.g.shepherd@durham.ac.uk.

-I hold a Ph.D. from the Information Security Group at Royal Holloway, University of London, and a B.Sc. in Computer Science from Newcastle University.
+I hold a Ph.D. from Royal Holloway, University of London, and a B.Sc. in Computer Science from Newcastle University.

 My technical publications can be found on my Publications page or on Google Scholar.